Río Grande de Manatí: History

 Grande and on the west by the Siales ridge.
 It rises in the Sierra Grande, and parallel with the preceding river, it flows through Siales and Manatí, to the north of which latter town it empties into the Atlantic."

 USACE project

-In mid 2018, the United States Army Corps of Engineers announced it had earmarked $1.2 million to study and research the river.
+In mid 2018, the United States Army Corps of Engineers announced it had earmarked $1.2 million to study flooding on the river.

 Galleries

 Corozal

 View of Río Grande de Manatí from Puerto Rico Highway 802 Bridge in Corozal.

 Morovis

 View of Río Grande de Manatí in Río Grande barrio, near La Playita restaurant on PR-155.

 Ciales

 Views of Río Grande de Manatí from historic Manatí Bridge at Mata de Plátano in Ciales.

 View of Río Grande de Manatí from Paseo Lineal Juan Antonio Corretjer in Ciales.

 Manatí

 View of Río Grande de Manatí from Puerto Rico Highway 642 Bridge in Manatí.

 Barceloneta

 View of Río Grande de Manatí in Barceloneta.